dojo/docs/dojox/calendar.rst

 Renderers
 `````````

 The renderer classes (item renderer and others) are not set by default on the views.

-The calendar widget is setting the default renderers classes to the views.
+The calendar widget sets the default renderers classes to the views.
 If a view is used alone, the renderers must be set explicitly.

 Column View
 -----------